iBotPeaches/Apktool/README.md

 * [Sourcetoad](https://www.sourcetoad.com/cool-tools/apktool/) - helping with a weekly sponsorship for continued improvement and maintenance of the project.

+#### Security Vulnerabilities

+If you discover a security vulnerability within Apktool, please send an e-mail to Connor Tumbleson at connor.tumbleson(at)gmail.com.
+All security vulnerabilities will be promptly addressed.

 #### Links
 - [Downloads](https://bitbucket.org/iBotPeaches/apktool/downloads)
 - [Downloads Mirror](http://connortumbleson.com/apktool/)